-Therapists in a dialectical behavior therapy program in GA use various strategies to teach behavioral change.
+Therapists in a dialectical behavior therapy program use various strategies to teach behavioral change.
 The core techniques they use include:

-- Interpersonal effectiveness – to help you learn how to communicate effectively with people.
+- Interpersonal effectiveness to help you learn how to communicate effectively with others.

 These four are the key strategies used in DBT.
-The methods used by the therapist depending on your unique circumstances, needs, and issues, as well as capacity.
+The methods used by the therapist depend on your unique circumstances, needs, and issues, as well as capacity.

 Uses of DBT